 - CHOICES: A program for men and women sponsored by the County Health Department, offering a therapeutic community approach to substance abuse intervention based on the Delancey Street model.
 The Service League provides volunteers for special programs and services.

 - Mediation: Volunteers train with the Peninsula Conflict Resolution Center and bring workshops to the Maple Street Correctional Center.
-The workshops, held monthly in different locations in the jails, will present common conflicts between ICs and provide the participants with the tools necessary to negotiate.
+The workshops, held monthly in different locations in the jails, will present common conflicts between individuals in custody and provide participants with the tools necessary to negotiate.

 - GED Tutoring: The County Office of Education offers GED tutoring and testing at the Maguire Correctional Facility and the Maple Street Correctional Center.
-The Service League aids this effort by recruiting and training volunteers to tutor ICs one-on-one on various aspects of the test.
+The Service League aids this effort by recruiting and training volunteers to tutor individuals in custody one-on-one on various aspects of the test.

-- Job Search Workshop: ICs at the Maple Street Correctional Center are offered this workshop weekly.
+- Job Search Workshop: Offered at the Maple Street Correctional Center weekly.
 Topics covered include interviewing skills, attitude adjustment, proper behavior and appropriate dress while on the job.
 Participants construct their own resume.
 Group feedback is encouraged as a positive learning experience.

 - Narcotics Anonymous: This 12 step program set up for substance use disorder is offered in all facilities.
 Like AA, NA is a support group reliant on a higher power to achieve total abstinence and a return to responsible behavior.

-- One-on-One Contacts: The Service League facilitates contact with outside parties by taking requests from the IC, medical staff, and custody staff to match the request with a volunteer.
+- One-on-One Contacts: The Service League facilitates contact with outside parties by taking requests from the individual in custody, medical staff, and custody staff to match the request with a volunteer.

 *COVID-19 restrictions may impact some of these services.
 Please call our office at (650) 364-4664 for the most up-to-date information.